Baliyan Akki: All Japan Pro Wrestling (2020–2022)

 Baliyan made his first appearance in All Japan Pro Wrestling (AJPW) on the second night of the AJPW Summer Action Series II 2020 on August 23, where he fell short to Francesco Akira.
 He continued to make sporadic appearances, especially in signature events.
 One of them was the Champion Carnival, in which he competed in the 2020 edition, but not as part of the big tournament.
 He teamed up with Yusuke Okada on the third night of the event, September 13, where they fell short to Jin (Fuminori Abe and Jake Lee).
 On the first night of the AJPW New Year Wars 2022 from January 2, he competed in the traditional battle royal won by Rising Hayato, which also involved other notable opponents like Menso-re Oyaji, Shigehiro Irie, Shuji Ishikawa, Takao Omori, Yoshi Tatsu, and the Saito Brothers.

+Tokyo Joshi Pro Wrestling (2021-present)

+Baliyan has appeared since 2021 in Tokyo Joshi Pro Wrestling, where he does not wrestle but instead serves as an English-language commentator and translator for major TJPW events.
+His notable appearances as part of TJPW's English commentary team include every TJPW Grand Princess since 2022 and every TJPW Wrestle Princess since 2023.

 North American independent circuit (2022–present)

 Baliyan briefly competed in several promotions from the American independent scene as a talent sent overseas by Gatoh Move.
 In All Elite Wrestling, he started in AEW Dark, making his first appearance at AEW Dark #157, which was taped July 16, 2022 and released on August 16, where he fell short against Angélico in singles competition.
 At AEW Dark #180 on December 17, 2022, he teamed up with Marcus Kross and Vary Morales in a losing effort against The Dark Order (Alex Reynolds and John Silver) in a six-man tag team match.

 In Game Changer Wrestling, Baliyan made his first appearance at GCW Jimmy Lloyd's D-Generation F on March 31, 2023, where he teamed up with Mei Suruga and fell short to Wasted Youth (Dyln McKay and Marcus Mathers), CPF (Danny Black and Joe Lando), and The Bang Bros (August Matthews and Davey Bang) in a four-way tag team match.

 In CMLL, Baliyan participated in the Grand Prix Internacional 2023 Torneo Cibernetico, in a bout in which he teamed up with Adrian Quest, Francesco Akira, Hiromu Takahashi, Kushida, Rocky Romero, Samuray del Sol, and TJP as "Team International" in a losing effort to Team Mexico (Ángel de Oro, Averno, Dragón Rojo Jr., Mascara Dorada, Místico, Templario, Ultimo Guerrero, and Volador Jr.).

 At TRP The Spindle City Rumble, an event promoted by Top Rope Promotions on December 30, 2022, Baliyan competed in the Spindle City rumble won by Jora Johl and involving notable opponents such as Elia Markopoulos and Bob Evans.